thisisrandy/catan-randomizer/README.md

 restricting the pip count of certain positions or terrain types, and not shuffling some/all islands and/or ports.

+#### On scenarios with a variable number of islands

+Some _Seafarers_ scenarios allow a variable number of islands to be created during terrain shuffling.
+For these, a _Min Island Count_ constraint is provided from the settings menu to allow for more control over the number of distinct islands generated during the shuffling process.
+For scenarios which have well-defined "main" and "foreign" islands, the main island is included in this count.

+The following scenarios support this constraint:

+- _Heading for New Shores_
+- _Through the Desert_
+- _New World_
+- _New World Expanded_
+- _New World Islands_

+Note that the maximum feasible number of islands is different from scenario to scenario.
+For example, the shuffler can usually find a 7 island board for _New World_, but since there are only two variable sea hexes in _Through the Desert_, no more than 4 islands are possible.
+The shuffler will alert you if the board is over-constrained in this or any other way.

 #### On the _New World_ scenario

 _New World_ is the final, fully randomized scenario for _Seafarers_.